Neighborhood-Based Bartering Networks: The Original Sharing Economy

 The Rapid Growth from Backyard Swaps to Networked Exchanges

 The shift from informal neighborly exchanges to structured bartering networks mirrors the progression from clunky arcade games to today’s VR wonders.
-Bartering networks now range from simple community groups to advanced online platforms where you can trade homemade jam for ultramodern tech services.
+Bartering networks now range from simple community groups to sophisticated online platforms where you can trade homemade jam for ultramodern tech services.

 The Rise of Local Barter Clubs